italia/docs-italia-pandoc-filters/README.md

 This is more than enough in order to test filters, since they can only affect the native format.
 Pandoc's options don't matter

+#### Testing `to-sphinx`

+This filter is not a pure transformation so it cannot be tested with our simplistic command.
+Some tests exist anyway in order to manually check the files into `index/`

 ##### Software License

 Copyright (c) the respective contributors, as shown by the AUTHORS file.